 "Without prejudice to Article 73, 86 and 87, and given the place occupied by services of general economic interest in the shared values of the Union as well their role in promoting social and territorial cohesion, the Community and the Member States, each within their respective powers and within the scope of application of this Treaty, shall take care that such services operate on the basis of principles and conditions, which enable them to fulfil their missions."

 3. The 1996 communication stated that, from the point of view of the Commission, far from being incompatible, services of general economic interest, internal market and Community competition policy were complementary in the pursuit of the fundamental objectives of the Treaty.
 Their interplay must benefit individual citizens and society as a whole.

-7. The communication is organised in several sections.
+7. The Communication is organised in several sections.
 In Section 2 the Commission sets out its views on the mission fulfilled by services of general interest.
-Section 3 provides clarification on the application of competition and single market rules to services of general interest.
-Section 4 presents some preliminary results from experience with the application of the universal service principle in sectors liberalised under the single market programme.
-Further information on the situation of individual sectors is provided in Annex I. Section 5 provides orientation for further action to enhance the quality and efficient provision of services of general interest as a key element in the European model of society.
+Sections 3 provides clarification on the application of competition and Single Market rules to services of general interest.
+Section 4 presents some preliminary results from experience with the application of the universal service principle in sectors liberalised under the Single Market Programme.
+Further information on the situation of individual sectors is provided in Annexe I. Section 5 provides orientation for further action to enhance the quality and efficient provision of services of general interest as a key element in the European model of society.